 Traditional banks are not your only option when you’re applying for business finance.
 There are many alternative lenders that offer similar services.
 Often, these can be found and compared through a broker.

-* Comparing alternative finance providers may enable you to access a better deal.
+- Comparing alternative finance providers means you could access a better deal.

-* Providers of finance can vary in quality.
-It is very important to do your research, making sure that you can trust your chosen lender.
+- Providers can vary in quality.
+It is very important to do your research and make sure you can trust your chosen lender.

 Types of products offered:

-Sources of funds include traditional business loans, peer-to-peer lending, overdrafts, credit cards, asset finance and crowdfunding.
+Sources of small business finance include traditional business loans, peer-to-peer lending, overdrafts, credit cards, asset finance and crowdfunding.

 Why choose alternative business finance?

 A bit of healthy competition never hurt anyone.
-In fact, by comparing finance options from a very wide range of sources you can usually find a better deal.
-As long as you’re careful about who you borrow from, you may find a more suitable option than any business finance that is offered by traditional banks.
+In fact, by comparing sources of small business finance you can usually find a better deal.
+As long as you’re careful about who you borrow from, you may find a more suitable option than business finance offered by traditional banks.

 A) Merchant cash advance companies

-Whilst other forms of small business finance require you to have existing collateral or a clear repayment deadline, merchant cash advance companies often operate a little differently.
+While other forms of small business finance require you to have existing collateral or a clear repayment deadline, merchant cash advance companies operate differently.

-With a merchant cash advance, you can receive the funds you need in exchange for a promise to repay using a percentage of future profits or daily income.
+With a merchant cash advance, you get the funds you need in exchange for a promise to repay in small percentages of your customer card payments..

-* If you do not qualify for a traditional bank loan, or do not have collateral to offer, then you may still be approved for a merchant cash advance.
+- If you don’t qualify for a traditional bank loan, or don’t have collateral to offer, then you may still be approved for a merchant cash advance.

-* Your repayments will fluctuate according to your income, so that you never need to repay more than you are earning.
-If business goes quiet for a while, you do not need to worry about keeping up with consistent repayments.
+- Your repayments will fluctuate according to your income, so you never need to repay more than you’re earning.
+If business goes quiet for a while, you don’t need to worry about keeping up with consistent repayments.

-* The arrangement may require all of your business income, through card payments, to go directly to your lender.
+- The arrangement may require all of your business income to go directly to your lender through card payments.
 This allows the lender to take their cut, before sending the rest of the money on to you.
 As a result, you’ll lose direct control of your income until your debt is repaid.
 In other cases, card payments are split by your card processing company with a portion automatically sent to your lender.

 Why choose merchant cash advance?